WalletConnect/walletconnect-docs/docs/specs/clients/core/crypto/crypto-authentication.md

 ### Header

-The header will allow you to identify the JWT type and the algorithm used which in our protocols we use exclusively `ed25519` which is labelled as `EdDSA` in the header.
+The header will allow you to identify the JWT type and the algorithm used. `ed25519` is exclusively used which is labelled as `EdDSA` in the header.

 ```jsonc
 // header